Tubal Factor Infertility

 Tubal factor infertility treatment considerations

-The advantages and disadvantages of IVF and tubal surgery should be reviewed with the patient to provide assistance in decision making.
+The advantages and disadvantages of IVF and tubal surgery are something the patient and provider will discuss to assist in decision making.
 The main advantages of IVF are good per-cycle success rates and the fact that it is less surgically invasive.
 Its disadvantages include cost (especially if more than one cycle is required) and the need for frequent hormone injections and monitoring for several weeks.

 If the woman has a hydrosalpinx, a form of tubal damage where the distal fallopian tube is blocked and fluid accumulates in the tube, the fluid may leak back into the uterine cavity from the fallopian tube.
 Even if a good embryo from IVF is placed into the fallopian tube in a woman with hydrosalpinx, the patient has a lower pregnancy rate because the fluid may wash the embryo away.
 It is for this reason that providers may wish to remove or block the fallopian tubes so that the fluid does not leak back into the uterine cavity.